5 Personal Finance Experts Tell Us What's In Their Wallet

 Chase Freedom: 'I have a short credit history, and though the Freedom has a solid rewards program (5% cash back on rotating bonus categories) it appears to be thin-file-friendly.
 It also has no annual fee, so it's ideal for anyone looking to boost their credit score.'

-Lake Michigan Credit Union debit card: 'Another great credit union, LMCU's Max Checking account offers 3% APY on up to $US15,000.
-It, too, reimburses ATM fees (up to $US15 a month) if you meet the usage requirements.'
+Lake Michigan Credit Union debit card: 'Another great credit union, LMCU's Max Checking account offers 3% APY on up to $15,000.
+It, too, reimburses ATM fees (up to $15 a month) if you meet the usage requirements.'

 WILDCARD: 'I've also been meaning to get the American Express Blue Cash Preferred, since the bulk of my spending goes toward groceries, and that card earns 6% cash back at supermarkets.'